knaw-huc/textrepo/examples/production/README.md

 ## Upgrading existing databases
 If the current database should not be erased, make sure to use `./mark-db-baseline.sh` when upgrading to this version.

+## Multiple deployments
+When deploying multiple |tr|'s on the same server, you want to change the names of services and volumes as defined in docker-compose.
+This is to prevent possible clashes and mixups of docker volumes and containers.